A classic sandwich cookie (aka homemade oreos) with a chocolate cream filling.

 Gluten-Free, Grain-Free, Vegan, Paleo, Nut-Free, Dairy-Free

-NOTE: You can also use a chocolate coconut butter like this one to fill the cookies if you'd prefer.
+NOTE: You can also use a chocolate coconut butter to fill the cookies if you'd prefer.

 Disclosure: This post contains affiliate links.
 Find out what that means for you here.